 London Korean Film Festival Set for Special Focus on Century of Korean Cinema (Exclusive)

-The 14th edition of the event will open with Kim Soo-yong's 1965 classic 'The Seashore Village' and include films from Park Kwang-su, Lim Soon-rye and Lee Chang-dong and many more.
+The 14th edition of the event will open with Kim Soo-yong's 1965 classic 'The Seashore Village' and include films from Park Kwang-su, Lim Soon-rye, Lee Chang-dong and many more.

 The rich history of Korean cinema will be the subject of the Special Focus section at the 14th London Korean Film Festival (LKFF).

-The Special Focus, titled A Century of Korean Cinema, will feature seminal works from influential filmmakers from the likes of Park Kwang-su, Lim Soon-rye and Lee Chang-dong and many more.
+The Special Focus, titled A Century of Korean Cinema, will feature seminal works from influential filmmakers from the likes of Park Kwang-su, Lim Soon-rye, Lee Chang-dong and many more.

 Other screenings include Korean classics such as Yun Yong-gyu’s A Hometown in Heart (1949), Lee Kang-cheon’s Piagol (1955) and The Flower in Hell (1958) by Shin Sang-ok, the South Korean director who would later be kidnapped and forced to make films by North Korean dictator Kim Jong-il.

-The LKKF runs from Nov.
-1 through to 24th, running for two weeks in London before embarking on a U.K. tour including Edinburg, Bristol, Belfast, Glasgow, Manchester and Nottingham.
+The LKFF goes from Nov.
+1 to 24, running for two weeks in London before embarking on a U.K. tour that includes Edinburgh, Bristol, Belfast, Glasgow, Manchester and Nottingham.